 Which marketplaces do you belong to?
 What types of files do you sell?

 I started my Envato trip on GraphicRiver, but quickly stepped onto AudioJungle.
-I then released a VideoHive project (which I am not very proud of, as my skills have improved so much since then ).
+I then released a VideoHive project (which I am not very proud of, as my skills have improved so much since then :P).
 And a few months back, I released my first ThemeForest item, which gave me a whole new perspective of what earnings and job opportunities Envato has to offer.

 That said, I sell a wide variety of things, from business cards, flyers, actions and design templates, through cinematic audio tracks and motion projects, to HTML and WordPress themes.